 Downtown Bluffton SC

-The best time to visit the historical downtown Bluffton, SC is late morning.
+The best time to visit historic downtown Bluffton, SC, is late morning.
 Also referred to as Old Town Bluffton, we recommend exploring downtown Bluffton on Thursdays if your schedule permits.
-Every Thursday, Martin Family Park is transformed for the Farmer’s Market from 12:00 pm until 5:00 pm.
+Every Thursday, Martin Family Park is transformed for the Farmer’s Market from 12:00 pm until 5:00 pm September through May and 10:00 am to 2:00 pm June, July, and August.
 With cool breezes and warm sunlight beaming through the angel oak trees, you’ll discover why so many love this enchanting and whimsical downtown.
 Walk the park and pick out fresh produce and flowers, taste local honey, buy coffee from a food truck, take pictures of The Church of the Cross, and visit art galleries.
-What to see and what to do in downtown Bluffton can all be done by walking!
+What to see and do in downtown Bluffton can all be done by walking!
 Old Town Bluffton has so much to offer from its shops, restaurants, art galleries, and historic sites.
 You’re never more than a step away from learning something new about the Heart of the Low Country.

 Farmer's Market Bluffton SC